 Historically, innovations around luggage usually occurred after innovations in transit like: powered locomotion, ocean lines, and commercial air travel.

-I identified 4 core user groups to design for: digital nomads, wheelchair users, families with children, and business travelers.
+I identified 3 core user groups with unique challenges and needs to design for: wheelchair users, families with young children, and business travelers.

 Phase II: Synthesis & Framing